jcrossley3/lein-modules/README.md

   ancestors, with the most immediate taking precedence, i.e. a parent will override a grandparent.
 * `:versions` - Similar -- but **much** simpler -- to Maven's
-  dependency management feature, child modules can use keywords instead of version strings in their dependencies, plugins, and parent vectors.
-Those keywords are mapped to actual version strings in this map, allowing you to maintain the versions of your child modules' shared dependencies in a single place.
+  dependency management feature, versions for child module dependencies, plugins, and parent vectors will be expanded from this map.
+Symbols, e.g. `group-id/artifact-id`, from project dependency vectors are mapped to version strings that will replace those in the child project map.
+The map is recursively searched (values may be keys in the same map) to find a matching version string, useful when multiple dependencies share the same version.
+This allows you to maintain the versions of your child modules' shared dependencies in a single place.
 Just like with `:inherited`, the most immediate ancestors take precedence.
 * `:dirs` - Normally, child modules are discovered by searching for project.clj files beneath the project's `:root` with a proper `:parent` reference, but this vector can override that behavior by